 Leads are long, linear areas of open water that develop as sea ice pulls apart, moved by winds or currents.
 A lead in sea ice can range from a few meters to over a kilometer in width and tens of kilometers long.
 Leads and polynyas (see below) are important for wildlife.
 The world’s population of spectacled eiders, for example, spends each winter in the northern Bering Sea, depending on the water in leads and polynyas when most other open water is frozen.

 |Pack ice off of Baffin Island, Canada. |

 Polynyas, like leads (see above), are large open areas of water surrounded by sea ice — or by sea ice on one side and land on the other.
 Polynyas, however, are wide, not long and narrow.
 Polynyas and leads are important for wildlife.

 Sea-ice pressure ridges form when wind and currents press ice against sea ice, causing the sea ice to buckle and/or layer on top of itself.

 Rafting takes place when winds or currents push pieces of sea ice on top of each other.

-The RADARSAT-1 Geophysical Processor System (RGPS) was designed to analyze the large volumes of SAR imagery required to produce basin-wide fields of sea-ice motion and estimates of sea-ice age and thickness from sequential RADARSAT-1 maps of the Arctic Ocean.
+The RADARSAT-1 Geophysical Processor System (RGPS) was designed to analyze the large volumes of SAR imagery required to produce basin-wide fields of sea-ice motion and estimates of sea-ice age and thickness from sequential RADARSAT-1 maps of the Arctic and Southern Oceans.
 From the RGPS, researchers have been able to obtain routine estimates of the seasonal sea ice produced by deformation of the sea-ice cover.